PataphysicalSociety/soupault.app/site/contributing.md

 I keep those repositories in sync, and you can open a pull request in either of them.

-Note that if you want to add a new built-in widget or make a big user-visible change, it's better to discuss the idea with the maintainer first rather than make a patch right away.
+Note that if you want to add a new built-in widget or make a big user-visible change, it’s better to discuss the idea with the maintainer first rather than make a patch right away.

 ## Contributing to the website

 The website source code, so far, is only on GitHub at <github>PataphysicalSociety/soupault</github>, mainly due to its CI/CD setup that relies on GitHub Actions right now.

 That should and will change, but it will take time.
-If you'd like an alternative way to contribute to it, let me know!
+If you’d like an alternative way to contribute to it, let me know!

 In any case, the website source is open for contributions and suggestions.